 Eating a proper diet and getting regular, vigorous exercise is essential to maintaining a toned, trim body.
-But if, after doing the right things at the dinner table and the gym, you still have troublesome deposits of body fat, you may want to consider our Cleveland liposuction.
+But if, after doing the right things at the dinner table and the gym, you still have troublesome deposits of body fat, for patients in Cleveland liposuction should be considered.

 A skilled, trained, and experienced plastic surgeon will use a suction technique involving a cannula (a thin metal tube) to remove stubborn fat cells from targeted areas of your body, resulting in sleeker, more toned contours.

 Liposuction is among the specialized procedures we proudly offer our patients at Plastic Surgeons of Akron, and we offer it to all of metro Cleveland, OH.
 We invite you to schedule a consultation to learn more about the benefits and advantages of liposuction.